Thunder, lightning and floods predicted over the next few days

 A spokesman for the AA also warned about slippery surfaces on the roads as a result of rubber build-up from tyres.

-Meanwhile two people are missing after getting into difficulty in rivers in England during the hot weekend weather.
+Meanwhile searches were launched after two people got into difficulty in rivers in England during the hot weekend weather.

 Temperatures soared to 34C on Saturday and Sunday as the spate of sunny and hot weather continued across the UK.